rodnaph/singer/README.md

     ->value();
 ```

 This uses 1-based indexing.
-So _1_ first the first argument position, _2_ for the second, etc...
+So _1_ for the first argument position, _2_ for the second, etc...

 ## Namespaces